arkoblog/openhrrp-docs/docs/questions_and_concerns.rst

 1. Even though the survey was conducted in phases, tha data provided has a single table for all of the buildings.

 	a.
-Are the district/vdc/mun codes used in the data ll based on the old administrative boundaries?
+Are the district/vdc/mun codes used in the data all based on the old administrative boundaries?

 	Our assumption is that they are.
 Need to verify with CBS.